simpledimplejohn/splunk_power_user/README.md

      - eval
      - search

-## Study Plan for this week
-- Transaction Command

 ## RE-LOADING SPLUNK
 - stop splunk (somehow)
 - drag it to the trash (save any apps you've made)